Active shooters in schools: An options-based active-shooter policy for schools

-Soon thereafter I was speaking with Greg Crane, the founder of the ALICE program, which has been instructed at more than 300 school districts in the decade since its inception in 2002.
+Soon thereafter I spoke with Greg Crane, the founder of the ALICE program, which has been instructed at more than 300 school districts in the decade since its inception in 2002.

 “I was a SWAT officer in the 90s, and we were training our butts off for a school shooter.
-Then, Columbine happened.
-That was a slap of realty: ‘Guys, you’re not going to get there in time,'” Crane told me when we spoke yesterday.
+Then Columbine happened.
+That was a slap of reality: ‘Guys, you’re not going to get there in time,'” Crane said.

 Back then – and still today in too many places – the only planned response in a school’s policy handbook is some form of lockdown.

-Crane turned to his wife — an elementary school principal — and asked her what she and her colleagues were taught to do if lockdown wasn’t applicable/feasible or if a previously-secure area was breached?
+Crane turned to his wife – an elementary school principal – and asked her what she and her colleagues were taught to do if lockdown wasn’t feasible or if a previously secure area was breached?

-Her reply: “Sit there and wait until the good guys get there.”
+Her reply: “Sit and wait until the good guys get there.”

 Dissatisfied with that as a fully-fleshed-out emergency-response plan, Crane went in search of an options-based response plan.
-Having not found one to his liking, he created the ALICE Program.
+Not finding one to his liking, he created the ALICE Program.

-By locking down and barricading entry points, you are making yourself a hard target.
+By locking down and barricading entry points, you make yourself a hard target.
 Locked down does not mean locked in.
 You may choose to barricade the door and exit out windows to safety.

 When other options are not immediately possible – a locked/lockable door does not exist, or the intruder breaches a secured room – move, make noise, and get distraction devices (anything at hand) in the air and heading for the shooter’s face.
 Then you may attack or evacuate the area.